-However, I meet people all the time who are looking to get some guidance on how to adapt the project management and the governance piece around Scrum.
-This is where agile project management based on DSDM is full of terrific guidance.
-What we need to do is now start to think about two things; the leadership style of the project manager to be more facilitative than command and control, and two, use high level outcome-based planning to manage the team.
+However, I meet people all the time who are looking to get some guidance on how to adapt their project management and the governance around Scrum.
+This is where Agile Project Management based on DSDM is full of terrific guidance.
+What we need to do is now start to think about two things; the leadership style of the project manager to be more facilitative than command and control; and use high level outcome-based planning to manage the team.

 Motivated and Empowered People

 First of all, the leadership style motivated and empowered people, motivated and empowered teams.
 The motivation of team members comes from allowing them to take responsibility for how they design and deliver products, solutions, and services that the business needs.
 Empowerment comes from trusting team members to make decisions within their areas of authority.